umdfiresa2024/team-charlotte/README.md

 # Team Charlotte Weekly Report
-Adi & David
+Adityaraj Padmanabhna & David Guan

 ## Research Question

-What is the impact of particulate matter (PM2.5) and other environmental factors on human health for individuals living in proximity to the Blue Line light rail in Charlotte, North Carolina.
+1. Does the introduction of light rails affect the particulate matter (PM2.5) levels in Charlotte, North Carolina?
+2. Do different income brackets have different levels of reduction after introducing light rails?

 ## Hypothesis

-We hypothesize that:

-1. The concentration of PM2.5 is higher near the Blue Line light rail stations compared to areas further away.
-2. Proximity to major traffic intersections, industrial areas, power plants, and airports exacerbates the level of PM
+1.  **Light Rail opening:**
+    - Null Hypothesis (H₀): The introduction of light rails has no effect on particulate matter (PM2.5) levels in Charlotte, North Carolina.​

+    - Alternative Hypothesis (H<sub>A</sub>): The introduction of light rails has an effect on particulate matter (PM2.5) levels in Charlotte, North Carolina.
+2.  **Income:**
+    - Null Hypothesis (H₀): There is no difference in the levels of PM2.5 reduction across different income brackets after introducing light rails.

+    - Alternative Hypothesis (H<sub>A</sub>): There is a difference in the levels of PM2.5 reduction across different income brackets after introducing light rails.

 ## Context